Using the Elastic Security app, you can tune prebuilt and custom detection rules to optimize alert generation. To reduce noise, you can:

-For example, to prevent the Unusual Process Execution - Temp rule from
+For example, to prevent the Unusual Process Execution Path - Alternate Data Stream rule from

 producing alerts for an in-house application named

-Search for and then click on the Unusual Process Execution - Temp rule.
+Search for and then click on the Unusual Process Execution Path - Alternate Data Stream rule.

-The Unusual Process Execution - Temp rule details page is displayed.
+The Unusual Process Execution Path - Alternate Data Stream rule details page is displayed.

-- Select the Exceptions tab, and then click Add new exception.
+- Select the Rule exceptions tab, then click Add rule exception.